michelmbem/AddyScript/docs/introspection.md

 ### ParameterInfo

-The **ParameterInfo** class represents a parameter of a method and provides the following members:
+The **ParameterInfo** class represents a parameter of a method or event and provides the following members:

 | Member                       | Nature   | Description                                                                               |
 |------------------------------|----------|-------------------------------------------------------------------------------------------|